Mottie/imageHighlighter/README.markdown

      zindex      : 10              // z-index of highlight box, overlay is automatically made 1 less than this number })

+    // version 1.01 - moved the editor into an extension
+    $("#imgHL").imageHighlighterEditor({
+     useJcrop    : true            // Use Jcrop plugin if it is available })

 **List HTML Tag required attribute**

     rel="sx1,sy1,ex2,ey2"